 Turn Off Any Fire Alarm Smoke Detector In 5 Easy Steps

 Does your smoke detector go off every time you try to make dinner?
-Don’t work at, it’s actually a good thing that your smoke detector goes off so often.
-This means that it’s still working, and it’s still able to detect even the smallest signs of a fire.
+While annoying, it can be a good thing that your smoke detector goes off.
+This means that it’s working!

 What You’ll Need